prostep-ivip-e-V/vec/wiki/content/specifications/vec/guidelines/elog-layers/wiring/index.md

 {{< figure src="mating_specification.jpg" title="Mating Specification" numbered="true" lightbox="true">}}

 In the VEC the coupling / mating can be used to connect the harness side to another harness (in the case of an inliner) or to an ECU.
 The figure above shows a simplified example of the connection between an ECU (highlighted in orange) and a wiring connection (highlighted in blue).
 The {{< vec-class MatingPoint >}} simply connects the two {{< vec-class TerminalRole >}}s on each side.
 This method is used for example in a wiring definition, where the concrete connector is not yet known.
 For this reason this example omits the geometric aspects of a coupling (connector housing, slots, cavities).

+### Coupling with given geometrical information

+{{< figure src="coupling_specification.jpg" title="Coupling Specification" numbered="true" lightbox="true">}}

+When information about the geometrical circumstances are given or at least the final part number is known, the coupling of a connector to another connector or an EEComponent can be done by simply using the {{< vec-class CouplingPoint >}} w/o any underlying constructions (like in the example above).
+The reference of the first and second connector is sufficient to specify the coupling.
+This requires that both sides have matching physical properties e.g. size, shape or a coding and the process defines surrounding conditions like the numbering of cavities.
+If not, the {{< vec-class CouplingPoint >}} has to be extended by a {{< vec-class SlotCoupling >}} and (if necessary) a {{< vec-class CavityCoupling >}}, too.

 ## Direct Connectivity